nicochattt/cdcf-infra/README.md

 **Pinned architecture (see [`auth/README.md`](./auth/README.md) for full rationale):**

 - Single Zitadel instance, one Org per property (`CDCF`, `LiturgicalCalendar`, `BibleGet`, `OntoKit`, `Martyrology`).
-- No `zitadel-login` v2 UI service — each property implements its own login UI by calling Zitadel APIs.
+- A shared Zitadel Login V2 service is routed with the Zitadel backend through the internal nginx proxy.
 - Shared OpenFGA, with its own database on the host's native PostgreSQL.
 - **No containerized databases.** Both Zitadel and OpenFGA persist to the host Postgres (the same instance other VPS services already use).
 One Postgres to back up, patch, monitor.
 - Repo is cloned to `/opt/cdcf-auth/` on the VPS — see [`auth/README.md`](./auth/README.md#canonical-vps-layout) for the full path table.